eacton/CAGEF/Lesson_1/Lesson1.md

 ![](img/pause.jpg){width=100px}

 </div>
 What has happened here?
-Look up the rep() function.
+Look up the `rep()` function.
 Why has R not thrown an error?
 How would I make this same matrix without vector recycling?
+Can you think of 2 ways?
 </br>

 ***
 __Challenge__